Lifestyle Medicine – Old

 What is Lifestyle Medicine?

-Lifestyle Medicine is the prescription with only positive side effects!
+Lifestyle Medicine is a prescription with only positive side effects!

 The Global Burden of Non-communicable Diseases (NCD)